jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 [Github](https://github.com/jean-francoisgiraud/DigitalCurrenciesKnowledgeBase)
 [Google Sites](https://sites.google.com/site/8289468canadainc)

-# Support
+# Services
 To hire the author please use the contacts section.
+We can provide technical support and manage your crypto-currencies, smart-contract, blockchain needs.
+For our DCS (Digital Certification Services) please [click here](https://github.com/jean-francoisgiraud/DCS)

-Donations to this project are appreciated.
+Payments and Donations to this project are appreciated.
 BTC (Bitcoin): 1PUfrMWUUGPccf3kuUDu7MGHpbddJEqhFo
 BCH (Bitcoin Cash): qzt7xx2ujd4ukj4yqcyqeeq8rc6d0fazeyapn75syv
 KIP (kippu on SLP): qz67exr580g5wz0rrsypnfea9jc9w93arqkv7sfxws
+For Paypal and Interrac please contact us.

 <!-- below is 'commented out' or invisible to the reader unless in edit mode
 # Donations